Understanding Florida's Drug Trafficking Laws

 Get Help from a Former Prosecutor

 As a former prosecutor, Eric Reisinger brings insights into both sides of the courtroom, which he uses to inform his defense strategies.
 This background enables him to understand the gravity of your situation thoroughly.
-With an intricate knowledge of drug trafficking statutes in Florida where charges can escalate to a first-degree felony based on the type and quantity of controlled substances involved, our firm is ready to serve as your formidable ally in these pressing times.
+With an intricate knowledge of drug trafficking statutes in Florida, where charges can escalate to a first-degree felony based on the type and quantity of controlled substances involved, our firm is ready to serve as your formidable ally in these pressing times.

 We offer personalized defense strategies for clients dealing with all types of drug charges, including those involving: